Shatalov-Sternin's construction of complex WKB solutions and the associated Riemann surface: Notation and terminology

 On all the figures below thick gray lines indicate branch cuts of respective Riemann surfaces.

-In this section we will describe a typical potential well in a potential $V(x)$ and two simple turning points $x_1$ and $x_2$.
-We will draw the total of six Stokes curves emanating from $x_1$ and $x_2$ and consider their neighborhood in a complex plane of $x$.
+\paragraph*{Assumptions on $V(x)$.} In this section we will describe a typical potential well in a potential $V(x)$ and two simple turning points $x_1$ and $x_2$.
+We will draw the total of six Stokes curves emanating from $x_1$ and $x_2$ and consider their neighborhood in the complex plane of $x$.
 It is in this neighborhood that the summands of \eqref{vNsimpl} will be constructed.
 Let us now say this more formally.